What Does The Future Look Like For ERP Systems In South Africa?

-In other words, it takes the idea of extending back office system capabilities to impact markets, customers, and build the “borderless enterprise”.
-The intricacies around the flow of information, the confidentiality and security thereof would need to be given careful consideration.
+In other words, it takes the idea of extending back-office system capabilities to impact markets, customers, and build the “borderless enterprise”.
+The intricacies around the flow of information, the confidentiality, and security thereof would need to be given careful consideration.

 Over and above integrating multi-organisationally, research from Harvard Business suggests that digitally engaged companies across virtually all industries are “26% more profitable than their average industry competitors” and “generate 9% more revenue with their existing physical capacity

-Organisations need the ability to synthesize and integrate structured data (transactional and market data), unstructured data (social media, reviews, sentiment, forums, etc.), and third party data sources into their analytics.
+Organisations need the ability to synthesize and integrate structured data (transactional and market data), unstructured data (social media, reviews, sentiment, forums, etc.), and third-party data sources into their analytics.
 Today’s major components of the digital economy, whether they are social, mobile, or the “Internet of Things” rely heavily on data analytics.

 In today’s economy, the marriage of ERP and mobility, with social media and product or service usage information, are the keys to the future.

 The future digital economy is still evolving.
-In the near future it will consist of a few key components: your ERP system, data analytics, mobility, social, external data streams, and the Internet of Things (or, some form of product or service usage information).
+In the near future, it will consist of a few key components: your ERP system, data analytics, mobility, social, external data streams, and the Internet of Things (or, some form of product or service usage information).

-While predicting the future of technology has proven to be difficult, the strategies for producing business results in the digital economy today, require a technology roadmap which prioritises data analytics, mobility, and marketplace product or service sentiments to integrate into your ERP application.
+While predicting the future of technology has proven to be difficult, the strategies for producing business results in the digital economy today, require a technology roadmap that prioritises data analytics, mobility, and marketplace product or service sentiments to integrate into your ERP application.